-In September 2017, the Basel Committee on Banking Supervision published a proposed new rule that would significantly loosen the restrictions on MSR holdings above that in the Basel III rule35.
-The final rule, published in the Federal Register and in a bulletin by the Federal banking regulators36, allows banks with under \$250 billion in total assets to hold over twice the percentage of capital in the form of MSRs as previously allowed under Basel III (25% of common equity tier 1 capital vs 10% for larger banks).
+In September 2017, the Basel Committee on Banking Supervision published a proposed new rule that would significantly loosen the restrictions on MSR holdings above that in the Basel III rule.
+43 The final rule, published in the Federal Register and in a bulletin by the Federal banking regulators, 44 allows banks with under \$250 billion in total assets to hold over twice the percentage of capital in the form of MSRs as previously allowed under Basel III (25% of common equity tier 1 capital vs 10% for larger banks).
 The potential impact of this rule would be two-fold: limiting the sale of MSRs by banks as they elect to retain the MSR asset and increasing the number of participants in the MSR market as certain banks seek to grow their MSR holdings through portfolio acquisitions.
-This could provide a significant source of competition for the nonbanks and REITs presently gaining market share and slow the nonbank growth in the MSR market if the rule becomes permanent.
+This could provide a significant source of competition for the nonbanks and REITs presently gaining market share and slow the nonbank growth in the MSR market Evidence as of mid-2021, however, shows continued gains in market share by nonbank servicers, especially in the higher-risk Ginnie Mae portfolios where nonbanks control almost 78% of all servicing.
+45